MotusWTS/motus/inst/doc/upstream_api.md

       - ant
       - len

-Paging for this query is achieved by using the last returned value of `hitID` as `H` on subsequent calls.
+Paging for this query is achieved by using the last returned value of `runID` as `runID` on subsequent calls.

 ### get all hits by tag project from given batch ###

-   hits_for_tag_project_in_batch (P, B, H)
+   hits_for_tag_project_in_batch (projectID, batchID, hitID)

-       - P: integer project ID
+       - projectID: integer project ID
-       - B: integer batchID
+       - batchID: integer batchID
-       - H: integer largest hitID we *already* have
+       - hitID: integer largest hitID we *already* have from this batch

-   - return a list of all hits on tags in project P which are in batch B, and whose hit ID is > H
+   - return a list of all hits on tags in project `projectID` which are in batch `batchID`, and whose hit ID is > `hitID`

    - columns should include these fields (as they exist in the transfer tables):